NetApp/trident/docs/kubernetes/concepts/objects.rst

 ---------------------------

 Storage pools represent the distinct locations available for provisioning on each backend.
-For ONTAP, these correspond to aggregates in SVMs; for SolidFire, these correspond to admin-specified QoS bands.
+For ONTAP, these correspond to aggregates in SVMs.
+For SolidFire, these correspond to admin-specified QoS bands.
+For Cloud Volumes Service, these correspond to cloud provider regions.
 Each storage pool has a set of distinct storage attributes, which define its performance characteristics and data protection characteristics.